-The annual ISA investment allowance is £15,0o0 for the 2014/15 tax year, which runs from 6 April until 5 April the following year, this will increase to £15,240 in the 2015/16 tax year.
-The allowance can be split between cash or invested in a stocks and shares ISA.
+The annual ISA investment allowance is £15,240 for the 2015/16 tax year, which runs from April to April the following year.
+The allowance can be split between cash or invested in stocks and shares.

 4. Can anyone get an ISA?